mtsluis/simpleartviewer/README.md

 SimpleArtViewer searches for public domain artworks in the Metropolitan Museum of Art Collection, using the museum's public API.

 **This project was developed only as a way to get familiar with Java**, so it was mostly a learning experience.
-I'll leave it open, since it was quite fun and simple to do, and it might help in any way a lost soul that eventually finds their way here.

 Some further development could add the following:

 * Local user profiles, which allows the user to create an artwork library